fiberseq/fibertools-rs/docs/ft-center-help.md

 ARGS:
     <BAM>
-            fiberseq bam file, must be aligned and have an index
+            Fiberseq bam file, must be aligned and have an index

     <BED>
             Bed file on which to center fiberseq reads.
-Data is adjusted to the start position of the bed file and corrected for strand if a 4th strand column is included.
+Data is adjusted to the start position of the bed file and corrected for strand if a 4th strand column is included

             If you include strand information in the 4th column it will orient data accordingly and use the end position of bed record instead of the start if on the minus strand.
 This